MicrosoftDocs/power-platform/power-platform/guidance/coe/modify-components.md

    ![Select your app and edit](media/coe-extension-8.png "Select your app and edit")

-1. The app is opened in the Power Apps Studio.
+1. The app is opened in Power Apps Studio.
 1. Select **File**.

    ![Select the File menu](media/coe-extension-9.png "Select the File menu")

-1. Go to **Save as**, change the name of the app (for instance add a prefix) and select **Save**.
+1. Go to **Save as**, change the name of the app (for instance, add a prefix), and select **Save**.
-1. Go back to your solution, your copy of the app is displayed in the list (with your publisher prefix)
+1. Go back to your solution—your copy of the app is displayed in the list (with your publisher prefix).
-1. Remove the original app from your solution by selecting it and in the menu selecting **Remove** then **Remove from solution**
+1. Remove the original app from your solution by selecting it and, in the menu, selecting **Remove** and then **Remove from solution**.

    ![Remove from solution](media/coe-extension-10.png "Remove from solution")